 Nominated completion period: When you enrol, you’re asked to nominate when you plan on completing your course.
 This lets us know when to send you an invitation to graduate.

 Apply to graduate: When we send you an invitation to graduate, it’s important you apply on studentConnect before the deadline.

 Confirmation of attendance: If you apply to graduate at a ceremony, we’ll send you another email to confirm the date and time of your ceremony, and ask you confirm that you’re able to attend.

 Course completion: Your course needs to be completed by this date for you to be eligible to graduate – it can be affected by cross-institutional studies or and studying overseas in your last semester.

-PhD or master's by research students: You must submit final version documents to the Graduate Research School before Friday 19 June 2020 to be eligible for the July 2020 In Absentia graduation conferral.
+PhD or master's by research students: You must submit final version documents to the Graduate Research School before Friday 13 November 2020 to be eligible for the December 2020 in absentia conferral.
 Once your thesis has been classified as 'passed' or 'passed subject to correction', contact the Graduations team via askUWA.